Bowling for Dollars: Popular culture

-The show is mentioned in "Get a Load of This" by R. Crumb & His Cheap Suit Serenaders.
+The show is mentioned in "Get a Load of This" by R. Crumb & His Cheap Suit Serenaders and in "No Anchovies, Please" by the J. Geils Band.

 Local editions

 Bowling for Dollars was broadcast from TV stations serving medium to large communities all across North America.
 In many of these markets, the host was introduced by the announcer as "the Kingpin himself".

 Baltimore

 There were two separate runs.
 Both aired on WBAL-TV, and both sites were filmed in studio (with bowling being with a Brunswick set):